-An ANSI standard for controlling peripheral devices by one or more host computers.
+An ANSI standard for control of peripheral devices by one or more host computers.
 SCSI defines a standard I/O bus-level interface and a set of high-level I/O commands.

 Spanning Tree Protocol (STP)

-A networking protocol based on an intelligent algorithm that allows bridges to map a redundant topology and eliminates packet looping in local area networks (LANs).
+A networking protocol based on an intelligent algorithm that enables bridges to map a redundant topology and eliminates packet looping in local area networks (LANs).

 A working scheme that divides a single logical network into smaller physical networks to simplify routing.
 The subnet is the portion of an Internet Protocol (IP) address that identifies a block of host IDs.